dfinity/examples/svelte-motoko-starter/README.md

 # Svelte Dapp with Motoko & Internet Identity

 This repository is meant to give Svelte developers an easy on-ramp to get started with developing decentralized applications (Dapps in short) for the Internet Computer blockchain.
 Dapps, also known as smart contracts are specialized software that run on a blockchain.

+This template contains

+- a Svelte frontend app under `src/frontend` to be hosted on-chain, with support for authentication using Internet Identity
+- a Mokoto dapp under `src/backend` to serve as a backend to the Svelte frontend

 ### What is the Internet Computer?